 As a Queenslander, I know all about hot weather and sweltering summer days.
 Actually sweltering days at random through Spring and sometimes Autumn too at times.
 If you live in Australia’s northern states, it helps to enjoy the hot weather.

 But even those of us that do, and I do love summer, it still means keeping cool.
 The air conditioner is a popular choice for many, but the runnings costs can drastically increase your electricity bills.
 No fun!
-So I wanted to share some tips that given to me by a technician doing air conditioner repair in San Antonio I met while traveling.
-He taught me how you can reduce air conditioning costs this summer (or at least keep them from blowing out of control).
+So I wanted to share some tips with you on how you can reduce air conditioning costs this summer (or at least keep them from blowing out of control).

 24 Degrees Celsius